RuiSiHu/AKINND/README.md

 Extraction code: 0bos) and Navicat Premium 12 (download link: https://pan.baidu.com/s/1aBwHCVSTnyMyRuqdyhh8FA?pwd=dlkx Extraction code: dlkx) are reuqired to be installed on your Windows system.

-Enter the bin directory of mysql through cmd, run "mysql -h localhost -u root -p", and enter the password used when installing mysql;
+Enter the bin directory of mysql through cmd, run:

+mysql -h localhost -u root -p"

+and enter the password used when installing mysql;

 Step1#Create a database.